-- a) Invoices, claims for payment and statements of account must be date stamped Immediately upon receipt by KPMHA.
-Before processing an invoice for payment, the Treasurer must ensure: - I. Good and services have been received - II.
+- a) Invoices, claims for payment and statements of account must be signed by the Executive Member in charge of the budgetary expense before the invoice is processed for payment.
+The VP-Admin and Finance Director must ensure: - I. Goods and services have been received - II.
 The invoice is supported by an approved initiating document - III.
 Any addition/extensions are correct - IV.
 The invoice is properly coded - b) KPMHA pays only current charges on invoices.
-Any interest or late charges should be removed. - c) KPMHA shall strive to pay all invoices within 30 days of invoice date. - d) KPMHA Risk Manager is to produce a list before January 31st of the given season to the Treasurer, of all team staff that will need to be reimbursed for clinics (any clinics that fall under the direct coordination of Risk Management) - e) KPMHA Head Coach/Development is to produce a list before January 31st of the given season to the Treasurer, of all coaches that will need to be reimbursed for coaching clinics (any clinics that fall under the direct coordination of Head Coach/Development) - f) All Coaching reimbursements must be accompanied by BC Hockey completion and original clinic receipt. - g) All reimbursements deadline will be October 31 the following season.
+Any interest or late charges should be removed. - c) KPMHA shall strive to pay all invoices within 30 days of invoice date. - d) KPMHA Registrar is to produce a list, before January 31st of the given season, to the VP-Admin and Finance Director: - i. of all team staff that will need to be reimbursed for clinics (any clinics that fall under the direct coordination of The Risk/Equipment Management Director) - ii. of all coaches that will need to be reimbursed for coaching clinics (any clinics that fall under the direct coordination of the Head Coach/Competitive Director) - e) All coaching reimbursements must be accompanied by BC Hockey completion and original clinic receipt. - f) The deadline for all reimbursements will be October 31st of the following season.